 Many hundreds of Chinese immigrants began arriving in Oregon in the mid-1850s.
 During these early years of immigration, most male Chinese immigrants, whether they were laborers, merchants, or houseboys, wore a long braid with silk woven into the ends, called a queue.
-With time, assimilation to western dress ...
+With time, assimilation to western dress occurred as ...

 Chinese Vegetable Gardens, Portland